VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion: Introduction

-To further provide structured supervision for visible voxels, we introduce Visible Region Label Extraction (VRLE), an offline label generation strategy to identify which voxels are directly observable from the camera viewpoint.
-VRLE generates visible voxel labels from the full 3D annotations, achieving a clean separation between visible and occluded voxels.
-This approach enhances supervision of visible voxels and provides structured guidance for subsequent completion.
+To address this challenge, we propose VOIC, which introduces the Visible Region Label Extraction (VRLE) strategy to provide explicit and targeted supervision signals for the visible decoder.
+This approach keeps the learned visible-region features stable and reliable, achieving synergistic decoupling across both architectural and supervisory dimensions.
+VRLE generates visible voxel labels from complete 3D annotations, enabling a clear distinction between visible and occluded voxels and providing structured guidance for subsequent completion.